-BIOL 3350L - Anatomy and Physiology
+BIOL 3350L - Anatomy and Physiology Lab

 Basic structural and functional aspects of the human body.
 Laboratory includes histological and macroscopic anatomy together with exercises emphasizing the functional aspects of the systems.
 NOT OPEN TO PHARMACY STUDENTS.
+This course requires either concurrent enrollment in the corresponding lecture, or previous completion of the lecture course.
 Prerequisite: BIOL 1240 (1)